nhoizey/images-responsiver/packages/images-responsiver/docs/tutorial.md

 # Ok, but where and when are my-logo-58.png, my-logo-285.png, etc. generated?

-`eleventy-plugin-images-responsiver` doesn't transform images files, it "only" transforms HTML.
+`images-responsiver` doesn't transform images files, it "only" transforms HTML.
+That's already a lot, as you should have noticed.

 You have to define how these multiple width images are generated:

 - you can transform them yourself with an asynchronous batch script, but that might be difficult if you don't know the widths there will be in the HTML
-- you can use the `runAfter` hook to get the list of images to compute after the HTML is transformed
+- you can parse the enhanced HTML to list the images you need, either outside `images-responsiver` or thanks to the `runAfter` parameter, which is a hook function that runs at the end of the transformation
-- you can use dynamic image rendering, computing the required image when it is requested by the browser
+- you can use dynamic image rendering, computing the required image on the server when it is requested by the browser
   - either with your self hosted solution, with [a simple PHP script](https://css-tricks.com/snippets/php/server-side-image-resizer/) for example, or [thumbor](http://thumbor.org/), an "open-source smart on-demand image cropping, resizing and filters" solution
   - or with an image CDN like Cloudinary, Imgix, Akamai Image Manager, etc.

-These different solutions might require specific URL for the images to compute.
+Some of these solutions might require specific URL for the images to compute, they might not be compatible with image names like `my-logo-58.png`.

 ## Defining your own URL format